Spinal cord

-The spinal cord is a long, thin, tubular structure made up of nervous tissue, which extends from the medulla oblongata in the brainstem to the lumbar region of the vertebral column (backbone).
-The backbone encloses the central canal of the spinal cord, which contains cerebrospinal fluid.
-The brain and spinal cord together make up the central nervous system (CNS).
-In humans, the spinal cord begins at the occipital bone, passing through the foramen magnum and then enters the spinal canal at the beginning of the cervical vertebrae.
-The spinal cord extends down to between the first and second lumbar vertebrae, where it ends.
+The spinal cord is a long, thin, tubular structure made up of nervous tissue that extends from the medulla oblongata in the lower brainstem to the lumbar region of the vertebral column (backbone) of vertebrate animals.
+The center of the spinal cord is hollow and contains a structure called the central canal, which contains cerebrospinal fluid.
+The spinal cord is also covered by the meninges and enclosed by the neural arches.
+Together, the brain and spinal cord make up the central nervous system.

+In humans, the spinal cord is a continuation of the brainstem and anatomically begins at the occipital bone, passing out of the foramen magnum and then enters the spinal canal at the beginning of the cervical vertebrae.
+The spinal cord extends down to between the first and second lumbar vertebrae, where it tapers to become the cauda equina.
 The enclosing bony vertebral column protects the relatively shorter spinal cord.
 It is around 45 cm long in adult men and around 43 cm long in adult women.
 The diameter of the spinal cord ranges from 1/2 in in the cervical and lumbar regions to 1/4 in in the thoracic area.

 The spinal cord functions primarily in the transmission of nerve signals from the motor cortex to the body, and from the afferent fibers of the sensory neurons to the sensory cortex.
 It is also a center for coordinating many reflexes and contains reflex arcs that can independently control reflexes.
 It is also the location of groups of spinal interneurons that make up the neural circuits known as central pattern generators.
 These circuits are responsible for controlling motor instructions for rhythmic movements such as walking.